Perelman School of Medicine at the University of Pennsylvania

 mascris@pennmedicine.upenn.edu

-Mary Ann S. Crissey has been a Research Specialist and lab manager at the University of Pennsylvania for more than twenty years and has expertise in molecular biology and transgenic mouse techniques, resulting in authorship on seventeen publications.
+Mary Ann S. Crissey has been a Research Specialist and lab manager at the University of Pennsylvania for more than twenty five years and has expertise in molecular biology and transgenic mouse techniques, resulting in authorship on twenty publications.
 After obtaining a BS in Biology at Pennsylvania State University, she worked at Temple University for ten years including five years researching DNA deletion mechanisms in prokaryotic systems.
 At Penn, Mary Ann first joined the lab of Dr. Rebecca Taub studying liver regeneration using transgenic mouse models.
 She designed and created a knockout mouse utilized in several publications.
-Switching gears she went with Dr. Taub to the central nervous system division of a pharmaceutical company for two years, determining which regions of the brain were activated by lead compounds and developing an Alzheimer’s disease transgenic mouse model.
+Switching gears, she went with Dr. Taub to the central nervous system division of a pharmaceutical company for two years, determining which regions of the brain were activated by lead compounds and developing an Alzheimer’s disease transgenic mouse model.
 Returning to Penn, Mary Ann joined the intestinal metaplasia group in the gastroenterology division, where she designed two successful transgenic mouse models and was first author on the publications.
 Diverse projects included inflammation and precancerous mouse models, immunophenotyping of Barrett’s Esophagus patient samples by flow cytometry, and culture of intestinal organoids for stem cell research.
-Her research was selected for oral and poster presentation at the international Digestive Disease Week meeting.
-Since joining the Amaravadi Lab in late 2019, Mary Ann has utilized CRISPR-Cas9 to knock out PPT1 in cell lines and has been developing a conditional PPT1 knockout mouse.
+Her research was selected for oral and poster presentations at the international Digestive Disease Week meeting.
+Since joining the Amaravadi Lab in late 2019, she utilized CRISPR-Cas9 to knock out PPT1 in cell lines and developed a conditional PPT1 knockout mouse now available at Jackson Labs, while contributing to other lab projects.

 Vaibhav Jain, PhD